This page was created to chronicle repairs made to an E.F. Johnson "Viking Valiant" AM Transmitter. Latest revisions are at the bottom of the page.

 Soldered 2-pin connector onto D-104 microphone cable.
 The 2-pin connector is an Amphenol Type 80-MC2M.

 Began following the tune-up procedure as described in the Viking Valiant Operating Manual.
-Tuned the pi-network into a 50 ohm dummy load (Heathkit "Cantenna").
+Tuned the pi-network into a 50 Ω dummy load (Heathkit "Cantenna").
 All bands tuned up well except for 160 and 80 meters.
 There was no grid current on these bands.
 Brought radio back up to the shack and ran the coaxial cable and ground wire to it.
 Continued with the tuning process.
 The band switch internal cam (D2) may be out of alignment.
 I was also not able to "zero beat" any signals on the "presumed" bands.
 This could be due to the band switch alignment issue.
 Needed a frequency counter to verify.January 8, 2008 (Tuesday):

-Used my Kenwood TS-530S transceiver as a "digital frequency counter".
+Used my Kenwood TS-530S transceiver as a "digital frequency counter."
 Turned the Valiant up on its end, and switched it on.
 Set the band switch to 40 meters (was able to tune that band earlier) and set Valiant's VFO vernier dial to the low end of the band (near 7 MHz).
 Turned on the Kenwood, and listened to the low end of 40 meters.
 Was able to hear the zero beat signal on all bands except 80 and 160.
 Something was still wrong with those bands.Compared my band switch cam block settings with photos from another Viking Valiant.
 Verified that my cam block is set up correctly.
 See photos of the cam block position on each band switch setting.

 January 9, 2008 (Wednesday):

 Removed the VFO box again and began looking for evidence of something which might have caused the VFO not to oscillate on the 80 m and 160 m bands.
-Used compressed air, vacuum cleaner, DeoxIT [sic] contact cleaner, some probing tools (needle-nose pliers, dentist type implements).
+Used compressed air, vacuum cleaner, DeoxIT contact cleaner, some probing tools (needle-nose pliers, dentist type implements).
 Was able to separate a couple of wires that looked close to each other, applied the DeoxIT on the tube sockets of the VFO tubes, and the contacts of the band switch wafers.
 I wanted to identify something specific, but nothing appeared to be obviously wrong.
 Whatever I did, the problem was resolved.
 Was then able to see ample grid current on the 80 and 160 meter bands.
-It tuned up nicely into a 50 ohm dummy load on all bands.January 10, 2008 (Thursday):
+It tuned up nicely into a 50 Ω dummy load on all bands.January 10, 2008 (Thursday):

 Made the first QSO with the rig.
 Talked to Ray (KC2OHL) on 3.837 MHz.
 He said it sounded good.January 11, 2008 (Friday) 18:00 - 18:45:

 Had an extended testing QSO with Dave (KA2J).
 He said the audio was real good, and that audio modifications are probably not needed for this particular Valiant.
-I varied the CLIPPING dial settings and he said that full clockwise sounded the best, but the 10 o-clock position (3 on the dial) sounded as if there was more "power" to the audio.
+I varied the CLIPPING dial settings and he said that full clockwise sounded the best, but the ten o'clock position (3 on the dial) sounded as if there was more "power" to the audio.
 Left it in the full clockwise position.Became aware of a vibration during transmit.
 Sounded like something loose inside a tube, but I was not sure.
 This was verified as normal "talkback" from the transformer, and does not indicate any trouble.

 Noticed that the T/R switch was not always releasing after I let up on the PTT.
 Also, had to switch the receiver (Hallicrafters S-40) into stand-by mode in order to prevent massive amounts of audio feedback during transmit on the Valiant.
 This is standard practice with many operators of older AM equipment.
 It can be eliminated by using a T/R switch with another set of contacts that would need to be wired into the receiver's audio circuit such that when the operator is transmitting, the T/R switch would disable the receiver's audio.